GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 GDPR has fundamentally changed how we track website visitors.
-Get it wrong, and you’re looking at fines up to €20 million or 4% of global revenue.
-Get it right, and you’ll have cleaner data and happier users.
-Here’s everything you need to know about GDPR-compliant analytics in 2026.
+Get it wrong, and you are looking at fines up to 20 million EUR or 4% of global revenue.
+Get it right, and you will have cleaner data and happier users.
+Here is everything you need to know about GDPR-compliant analytics in 2026.

 What GDPR Actually Requires